 The city of Freiburg has been chosen by Germany’s Ministry of Internal Affairs for a subsidy of 8.3 million Euros to become a Smart City.
-To get this job done, they needed to understand from which already working Smart City features they’d benefit most.
+To get this job done, they needed to understand from which already working Smart City features they would benefit most.
 But from where do cities gather information to make that smart decision?

 Out of hundreds of possibilities, Freiburg asked us to sort out successful Smart City features with the most promise.
 We were keen on being a trustworthy partner for explaining relevant information, but also for guiding through a discussion potentially influencing the life of Freiburg’s citizens in the future.